 Inspired from DesignCraft's CCTree cardboard spool adapter ring

-But at first it wouldn't fit at all on my CCTree spool, was too small by at least 1mm in diameter.
-So I scaled it up to friction fit but, even though, it was never entirely flat against the spool and didn't feel like it could be trusted for hours of AMS filament swaps.
+But that model wouldn't fit at all on my CCTree spool, was too small by at least 1mm in diameter.
+So I scaled it up to friction fit but, even though, it was never entirely flat against the spool and didn't feel like it could be trusted with hours of AMS filament swap operations.

 So I designed a version with a rim lip and 6 little tabs that positively latch onto the cardboard rim: